oakmac/jquery-login-form/README.md

 best practices for the Semantic Web.

 Jeff has given you some design guidelines:
-- The Header should always take up 100% of the width of the page.
+- The Header should always take up 100% of the width of the page and have a nice background color.
 - The Login Form should be centered on the page, and never wider than 500px.
 - The Login Form should have a border and a white background that contrasts with the body behind it.
 There should be some padding on the inside of the form so